-Mark G. Chupp, MSW, PhD, is Assistant Professor at the Jack, Joseph and Morton Mandel School of Applied Social Sciences of Case Western Reserve University, where he chairs the concentration in Community Practice for Social Change in the masters of social work program.
+Mark G. Chupp, MSW, PhD, is an associate professor at the Jack, Joseph and Morton Mandel School of Applied Social Sciences of Case Western Reserve University, where he chairs the concentration in Community Practice for Social Change in the masters of social work program.
 He is also the founding director of the Community Innovation Network, a resource for communities and practitioners seeking strength-based approaches to community change.
 His work over the past 25 years has focused on appreciative inquiry, community building, community development and inter-group conflict transformation.
-In 2020, Mark was named Co-Director of the Social Justice Institute at Case Western Reserve University.
+In 2020, Mark was named co-director of the Social Justice Institute at Case Western Reserve University.

 Dr. Chupp began his career in restorative justice, directing the first Victim Offender Reconciliation Program in the US.
 Dr. Chupp is an international consultant and trainer in conflict transformation and peacebuilding.
 He lived in Costa Rica and Nicaragua from 1988 to 1991, where he worked extensively throughout Central America.
 He also provided leadership in the establishment of the Culture of Peace Program and a UN Local Zone of Peace in post-war El Salvador.
 Mark holds a PhD in social welfare from Case Western Reserve University.
 He has published numerous theory and practice oriented articles, manuals and book chapters.
 Mark is a founding trustee of the National Peace Academy, an adjunct faculty at the Summer Peacebuilding Institute of Eastern Mennonite University, and a member of the faculty of the Asset Based Community Development Institute based at DePaul University.